YukinoriSato/ExanaPkg/README.md

 * cd ExanaPkg
 * Set the variables 'EXANA_DIR' and 'PIN_DIR'

-    Edit setupExana.sh(bash), setupExana.csh(csh) to the absolute paths for ExanaPkg and Pin tool kit directory if you install Exana other than '/home/$USER'.
+    Edit setupExana.sh(bash) or setupExana.csh(csh) to the absolute paths for ExanaPkg and Pin tool kit directory if you install Exana other than '/home/$USER'.

 * Install the following software